A Summary of the Top Ten Israeli Chefs & Restaurants Worldwide.

 - SaSaZu is a luxury Asian restaurant in Prague in the heart of Holešovice Market.
 The menu focuses on shared dishes.

-Famous in Israel for his love of tomatoes, his roast cauliflower signature dish and for putting everything inside of pita bread, Chef Eyal Shani is also a TV personality and judge of MasterChef Israel.
-In Tel Aviv, he owns HaSalon, Port Said, Romano, North Abraxas and Malka (kosher) restaurants.
-His street food chain Miznon has several branches in Tel Aviv and recently opened its first branch outside of Tel Aviv with more due to follow.
+Famous in Israel for his love of tomatoes, his roast cauliflower signature dish, and for putting everything inside of pita bread, Chef Eyal Shani is also a TV personality and judge of MasterChef Israel.
+He owns a number of formal and informal restaurants all over Israel, all of which are listed in this post, Everything You Need to Know About Chef Eyal Shani Restaurants.

 - HaSalon Ibiza is a farm-to-table restaurant in the Six Senses Ibiza hotel in Xarraca Bay on the Spanish island of Ibiza.

-- North Miznon is a cross between Miznon and North Abraxas in the Upper West Side of New York City, Singapore, and a new branch opening in Dubai.
+- North Miznon is a cross between Miznon and North Abraxas with branches in New York City, Singapore, and a new branch opening in Dubai.